-AT360 includes Level 1 courses: Category A CEUs and courses that are BOC-approved for Evidence-Based Practice.
+AT360 includes Level 1 courses: Category A CEUs and courses that are BOC-approved for Category A.

-If you certified in 2019 and need 10 EBP CEUs, you can do them all in one AT360 bundle for $58.
+If you certified in 2021 and need 20 Category CEUs, you can do them all in one AT360 bundle for $58.
 But you’ll pay extra for the optional book – and for all your other CEUs!

 Athletic Trainer CEU Free Resources

 What’s better than cheap CEUs?
 Free CEUs!
 You can hunt for free Athletic Training CEUs through the following providers:

 The National Athletic Trainers’ Association offers free CEUs to NATA members: up to 10 CEUs for those certified in 2021 and 5 for those certified in 2022.

 A NATA membership will cost almost as much as unlimited access to MedBridge with my discount, so this isn’t a great deal if you aren’t already a member.
 However, membership with NATA includes several other benefits you may or may not value.

 GSSI offers 15.75 hours of free CEU credits, 2 of which count towards your Category A credit.
 All you have to do is create an account to get started.